What kind of grants do you fund?

 - General Operating Support Grants—In certain cases, we fund organizations with general operating support.
 Typically, we award these grants to organizations who have an existing relationship with us, and whose mission closely aligns with our strategic objectives.

-- President’s Discretionary Grant Award—CT Health occasionally awards grants up to $25,000 to organizations and institutions that respond to our overall mission or specific priority areas.
+- President’s Discretionary Grant Award—CT Health occasionally awards grants between $1,000 and $25,000 to organizations and institutions that respond to our overall mission or specific priority areas.
 President’s Discretionary Grant Awards grants are accepted throughout the year, and decisions are made at the discretion of the President & CEO and approved by either the Board Chair or Program Committee Chair.

 Do you fund indirect (aka administrative or overhead) costs?